seif-y/PokeBuilder/README.md

 ### Running in Development

 In development environments, the backend and frontend must be running simultaneously for the application to work.
-These can be run using the command line, by typing the following commands in the `frontend` and `backend` directories:
+By default, the frontend runs on port 3000 and the backend runs on port 3001.
+These can be run using the command line, by typing the following command in both the `frontend` and `backend` directories:

 ```console
 npm start